haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/howtos/install-components.md

 {% include cloud/composer-name.md %}

 ### Step 2: Update Magento's `composer.json` {#update}
 When adding the module to `composer.json`, the file [`app/etc/config.php`]({{ page.baseurl }}/config-guide/config/config-php.html) will also be updated.
 This file includes a list of installed modules, themes, and language packages,  shared configuration settings.
-This file also includes [Configuration Management](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html) (Pipeline Deployment) values too.
+This file also includes [Configuration Management](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html) (管道部署) values too.

 To update `composer.json`: